photo of student typing on a typewriter outside

 • A local band continues to get no national press despite another brilliant album and sold out regional concert tour.

-• A humanitarian crisis--child hunger in the United States, refugees fleeing Africa or Southeast Asia struggling to find refuge, impact of clean water scarcity around the world-- spirals further and further out of control.
+• A humanitarian crisis--child hunger in the United States; refugees fleeing Africa or Southeast Asia struggling to be granted refugee status; the impact of clean water scarcity around the world-- spirals further and further out of control.

 These scenarios are meant to suggest the kinds of situations that demand our attention, research, and writing.
 Though these issues originate outside of an academic context, research in academic disciplines speaks to all of them.
-Approaching issues like these through careful reflection and an interdisciplinary approach marshals the broadest possible range of perspectives and methods of inquiry.
+In the New College, we encourage students to consider research in different disciplines (fields of study) as they inquire into issues and begin research.
 Think of it as bringing your entire toolbox to a carpentry job, not just your hammer, saw, plane or drill.
-For dealing with the issue that demands our attention, the interdisciplinarity of this approach seems to us the most productive for the critical thinking and effective problem solving that follows.
+Learning more about the issues that demand our attention, an interdisciplinarity approach is the best route to take.
+Consider multiple perspectives.
+Look for all the resources our interdisciplinary college has to offer.

 Writing Program